estan/mjc/README.md

 The available command line options are:

     usage: mjc <infile> [options]
-     -S             output Jasmin assembly code
+     -S             only output Jasmin assembly code
      -p             print abstract syntax tree
-     -g             print abstract syntax tree in GraphViz format -s             print symbol table
-     -h             show help message
+     -g             print abstract syntax tree in GraphViz format -h             show help message

-For example, type `./mjc foo.java -S` to compile `foo.java`.
-The result is written as a set of Jasmin assembly code files (`.j`) into the current working directory, one file for each class.
+For example, type `./mjc foo.java` to compile `foo.java`.
+The result is written as a set of Jasmin assembly code files (`.j`), one file for each class, along with corresponding `.class` files from running the Jasmin assembler.